Healthy Food Las Vegas: Where to Eat Between Bad Decisions

 It’s okay to do some core cardio and balance in the Bellagio after a healthy lunch in Las Vegas.

-The last time we drove to Las Vegas Nevada we drove home chock full of the Coronavirus.
-On this trip to sin city, we were ready with the zinc packed, electrolyte water and Emergen C in our luggage just in case.
-You can only hide form COVID-19 for so long.
-After spending most of the pandemic staying away from crowds and being oh so safe we gave in and took a holiday to Las Vegas, a neon town full of germs.
+The last time we drove to Las Vegas, Nevada, we drove home chock full of the Coronavirus.
+On this trip to Sin City, we were ready with the zinc-packed, electrolyte water and Emergen-C in our luggage just in case.
+You can only hide from COVID-19 for so long.
+After spending most of the pandemic staying away from crowds and being oh so safe, we gave in and took a holiday to Las Vegas, a neon town full of germs.

-When I planned this trip to Las Vegas I asked multiple friends and family who live here, how do I find healthy food options.
+When I planned this trip to Las Vegas, I asked multiple friends and family who live here, how to find healthy food options.
 Las Vegas fitness and wholesome choices have to be available in this mecca for foodies.
 Trying to pry the name of a wholesome choice restaurant out of these Vegas foodies had me feeling like I was interrogating my friends if they were at the Capitol on January sixth!
-Why all the big secrets are Las Vegas healthy food options?
+Why all the big secrets about Las Vegas healthy food options?

 Las Vegas fitness